KnutOlaD/clusterflux/README.md

 ######################

-Clusters flare observations according to method described in Veloso et al. (2015), doi: 10.1002/lom3.10024 , with some added features.
-Sorts all the flares according to clusters.
+Clusters flare observations according to method described in Veloso et al. (2015), doi: 10.1002/lom3.10024.
+Includes a new cluster flux estimate solution called Gridded Averaging, which gives a more realistic flux estimate.
+Also includes a new method for estimating seep area using the acoustic footprint of the echosounder Sorts all flares according to clusters.
-Returns an excel sheet with the flowrate, area, and depth of the clusters as well as a .txt file listing the name of flare observations which were included in clusters and which flare observations were non-clustered (lonely flareas).
+Returns an excel sheet with the flowrate, area, and depth of the clusters as well as a .txt file listing the name of flare observations which were included in which clusters and which flare observations were non-clustered (lonely flareas).